 BONUS: Life On Board Viking River Cruises

 As first-time river cruisers and incredibly independent travelers, one of our biggest curiosities before our cruise was what life on board would be like.
 As it turns out, spending time aboard was a highlight of our Amsterdam to Budapest cruise.

 Our Veranda Stateroom, while not spacious, was well-designed to best utilize the space we had – as was the ship itself.
 We sailed on the Viking Magni longship, a ship built with specifications intended to sail European rivers.
 The ship can carry up to 190 passengers (plus 50 crew members), but with ample community and outdoor space – the entire upper deck and bow of the ship – it never felt crowded on board, not even during meals.

 And speaking of meals on the Viking river cruises in Europe, dining on the ship was spectacular.
 My favorite three-course dinner: truffle scented chicken cassoulet, herb Provençale rack of lamb and a chocolate brownie drizzled with white chocolate sauce accompanied by creamy pistachio ice cream.
 From presentation to portion-size to palate, we were impressed.

 We could choose where to eat our meals: the dining room, lounge or terrace.
 Furthermore, we had a choice of which table and with whom we wanted to dine, allowing us the opportunity to mix and mingle with fellow passengers.

-It was the passengers – and especially the crew – that truly made our experience memorable.
+It was the passengers – and especially the crew – that truly made our experience truly memorable.
 We were amazed at how complete strangers all boarded a ship and by the end of the 15-day river cruise from Amsterdam to Budapest, good friends disembarked.